assist-project/state-machine-bug-finder/pattern-language/README.md

     CLIENT_HELLO {cipher_suites}
 ```

-First, we have defined a set of values cipher_suites can have: `RSA, PSK, ECDH, DH`.
-And then we declare that parametric `CLIENT_HELLO` messages will take parametric values from cipher_suites, that is `RSA, PSK, ECDH, DH` as mentioned.
+Here, we have defined the list of values `cipher_suites` can have: `RSA, PSK, ECDH, DH`.
+We have also declared that parametric `CLIENT_HELLO` messages will take parameter values from `cipher_suites`, that is `RSA, PSK, ECDH, DH`, as mentioned.